-Chapter Ten

-How Non-Physical Reality May Form the Physical
+Chapter Eleven: A Theory to Explain How Non-Physical Reality Forms the Physical

 A non-physical reality is behind and gives rise to the physical world, just as our souls or morphogenetic fields give rise to us.
 But how does this work?